 A preferred equity investor has a preferred right of payment over the holders of common equity and may require periodic payments of principal and deemed interest on the amount of the preferred equity contribution until its equity contribution is repaid and an agreed-upon return is achieved.
 Moreover, a preferred equity investor may have rights and remedies against the other equity owners in the mortgage borrower if the mortgage borrower fails to pay the preferred equity investor as required by the preferred equity arrangement or fails to achieve specified financial, personal or other performance benchmarks.
-Like all equity distributions, preferred equity payments to a preferred equity investor in a mortgage borrower are generally made from the net cash flow generated from the mortgaged property.
-(For the purposes of this "-Preferred Equity" subsection, "net cash flow" generally means cash flow remaining after satisfaction of all mortgage loan payment and funding obligations including capital expenditures (replacement reserves) and the operating expenses of the mortgaged property).
+Like all equity distributions, preferred equity payments to a preferred equity investor in a mortgage borrower are generally made from the net cash flow generated from the mortgaged property. ("Net cash flow" generally means cash flow remaining after satisfaction of all mortgage loan payment and funding obligations including capital expenditures (replacement reserves) and the operating expenses of the mortgaged property).
 The consequences of a failure to make preferred equity payments to preferred equity investors vary among different preferred equity structures and specific transactions.

-Some preferred equity structures require preferred equity payments only to the extent sufficient net cash flow from the mortgaged property is available for such payments; the preferred equity investor generally does not have the right to accelerate or increase the preferred equity payments.
+Some preferred equity structures require preferred equity payments only to the extent of available cash flow from the mortgaged property; the preferred equity investor generally does not have the right to accelerate or increase the preferred equity payments.
 In other cases, however, if the preferred equity payments are not made as agreed, or if other performance benchmarks are not satisfied, the preferred equity investor may have the right to cause a change in control of the mortgage borrower and, if a change in control occurs, may decide to sell the mortgaged property.
 We generally do not disclose the presence of preferred equity associated with a mortgage loan in the pool if the preferred equity has the characteristics described in this paragraph.

 Other preferred equity structures have characteristics more often associated with mezzanine loans such as a stated maturity date and mandatory minimum equity payments regardless of whether the net cash flow generated by the mortgaged property is sufficient to make the payments, and often require a pledge to the preferred equity investor of the other direct or indirect ownership interests in the mortgage borrower.
 If the preferred equity payments are not made as agreed, the preferred equity investor may have any or all of the following rights, among others: the right to accelerate or increase the preferred equity payments; the right to cause a change in control of the borrower; the right to dilute the ownership of the holders of the common equity; and the right to force a sale of the mortgaged property.
+We disclose the terms of this form of preferred equity on Annex A to the same extent that we would if the financing were structured as mezzanine debt.